Blackcloud010/FoundryVTT-Module-Template-Hotswap/README.md

 Information on hot module replacement: https://webpack.js.org/concepts/hot-module-replacement/

 # Setup:
+About Bundler:
+This project uses webpack to bundle your files.
+What this means is that every script file in src/ will get 'bundled' into one output .js file in dist/.
+Likewise every static file (.html, .json, etc.) in static/ will get moved to dist.
+Because of this you should NOT have your development working directory inside the foundryuser folder.
+Instead you should follow the instructions below for setting up symantic links between the dist/ folder and foundryuser.

 - Run npm install
 - Rename module.ts to your chosen module name.
 - Rename the references to module.ts in webpack.config.js file.
 (Line 26)